Pilot program for Prisoner Domestic Visit bookings

 The Department for Correctional Services is piloting a new system that makes prisoners responsible for their own face to face and video domestic visit bookings.

-The Adelaide Pre-release Centre and Port Lincoln Prison will start the pilot on 1 February 2021.
+The Adelaide Pre-release Centre, Mobilong Prison, and Port Lincoln Prison are part of the pilot program.

-Prisoners will become responsible for liaising with their visitor - and arranging an agreed date and time.
+Prisoners will now be responsible for liaising with their visitor - and arranging an agreed date and time.

 The prisoner will then use an available prison kiosk to book the visit into the system.